-(r) 457(b) Deferred Compensation Plan
+(r) Deferred Compensation Plan

-The Hospital is party to a 457(b) deferred compensation plan intended to provide retirement benefits to certain eligible employees.
+The Hospital is party to a 457(b) deferred compensation plan and a 457(f) deferred compensation plan, both are intended to provide retirement benefits to certain eligible employees.
 Assets are deposited with the plan managers, pursuant to this agreement, such that the value of the assets determined by the fair value approximately equals the related accrued deferred compensation liability.
 The funds are placed into a range of investment strategies from conservative to aggressive.
 The liability associated with this plan is included in accrued retirement benefits on the consolidated balance sheets.